tomvalorsa/python-course/session-3.md

 # Session 3 Problems

-In session 3 we learned convenient ways to store your data.
+In session 3 we learned convenient ways to store your data using:

 1. Lists
 2. Dictionaries

 ## A little theory

+Try to answer the questions then use the python console to check.

 For the following questions assume `L = [0,1,2,3,4]`